 Enjoy a full day of sightseeing, including a visit to the National Memorial Chorten, 12th-century Changangkha Temple, and Drubthob monastery housing the Zilukha Nunnery.

 Other sites to visit include: the School for Arts and Crafts where students are taught the 13 types of Bhutanese art, The National Library housing the collection of Bhutanese scriptures dating back to the 8th century, the Traditional Paper Factory displaying the Bhutanese paper making process, and a fascinating replica of a medieval farmhouse at the Folk Heritage Museum.

 Drive over the Dochu-La pass (3,100 meters), which on a clear day offers an incredible view of Himalayan peaks before descending into balmy Punakha valley (about 3 hrs total driving time).

 Punakha was the ancient capital of Bhutan.
 On arrival, visit Punakha Dzong, the “Palace of Great Happiness” built in 1637 by the Shabdrung, the ‘Unifier of Bhutan’.

 After lunch, enjoy a walk to Chimi Lhakhang, the temple of the Drukpa Kuenly who is also known as the Divine Madman.

 DAY 04: PUNAKHA – THIMPHU – PARO

 Drive back to Thimphu where you will have an opportunity to visit handicraft and souvenir stores.
-Afterwards proceed to Paro, visiting Semtokha Dzong en route.
-The Dzong, built in 1627, is the oldest in Bhutan.
+Afterward proceed to Paro, visiting Semtokha Dzong en route.
+The Dzong, built-in 1627, is the oldest in Bhutan.
 It now houses the Institute for Language and Culture studies.
 On arrival in Paro, check into the hotel.
 Overnight at your hotel in Paro.